 Well, the great news is once you learn a moderately small number of “academic writing vocabulary words”, your writing, research & essays will be TRANSFORMED!!

-Research shows that when students build their academic vocabularies they tend to score between 10% to 20% higher than students who don’t.
+Research shows that when students build their academic vocabularies they tend to score between 10% to 20% higher than students who don’t, which is a crucial part of the US Credential Evaluation Requirements for success.

 What is Academic Writing?